marhabamemon/The-Bean-Grinder-Premium-Coffee/README.md

-# The-Bean-Grinder-Premium-Coffee
+☕ The Bean Grinder – Coffee Shop Landing Page

-A modern and fully responsive coffee shop landing page built using HTML and CSS.
-Features a stylish hero section, smooth navigation, attractive menu cards, Google Fonts integration, and a clean UI design.
-Created for frontend practice and  with a cozy café-inspired aesthetic
+A modern and responsive coffee shop landing page built using HTML5 and CSS3.
+This project features a clean design, smooth layout structure, attractive typography, and visually appealing sections inspired by a premium café website.

+🚀 Features

+- Responsive Navigation Bar
+- Hero Section with Call-to-Action Button
+- About Section with Image Layout
+- Stylish Menu Cards
+- Clean and Modern Design
+- Google Fonts Integration
+- Mobile-Friendly Layout

+🛠️ Technologies Used

+- HTML5
+- CSS3
+- Google Fonts

+🎯 Purpose of Project

+This project was created to practice:

+- Frontend Development
+- Responsive Web Design
+- Layout Structuring
+- Modern Styling Techniques

+👩‍💻 Author

+Marhaba Memon
+Computer Science Student & Frontend Developer

+📜 License

+This project is open-source and free to use for learning purposes.